 Read Also: Best Japanese Knife Sharpener to make your blade razor-sharp.

 A Knife Edge Honed to Honbazuke Perfection

 When sharpening a knife, the actual material is being removed by an abrasive sharpening stone to bring forth that keen cutting edge.
-In honing, the intention is to re-align the knife edge, to make it true again.
+In honing, the intention is to re-align the knife-edge, to make it true again.
 Everyday usage can imperfectively skew the blade that can interfere with accurate slicing and filleting.
-Honing using the Honbazuke technique maintains the sharpness and optimum cutting ability through routine maintenance.
+Honing using the Honbazuke technique maintains the sharpness and optimum cutting ability through some routine maintenance tasks.

 The intention of honing a knife every time it is used is so that when a clean cut is desired for a particular task, it is delivered smoothly and effortlessly.
 And a way to confirm that the razor-sharp edge is honed just right is to employ the “paper test”.
 This consists of running the blade of the knife from heel to tip down a sheet of copy paper.
 The intention is not just to cut the paper, but to note how clean the cut actually is.

 The quality of the knife sharpness is especially important to chefs who have to sometimes slice meat extremely thinly and cleanly, especially in top-end Japanese establishments.
 Essentially, there are two types of knives utilized by Japanese chefs, the one-sided variety with an asymmetrical blade and the symmetrical that is honed on both sides.